brainstormforce/wp-spectra/readme.txt

 = 1.22.2 =
 * Fix: Advanced Columns - Column not stacking on tablet & mobile devices.
-* Fix: Table of Contents - Showing default title instead of saved one.
+* Fix: Table of Contents - Showing default title instead of saved one

 = 1.22.1 =
 * Fix: Table of Contents: Content not being generated in few themes due to missing `entry-content` class.